RKIzmailov/legal-advisor-rag/README.md

 print(response.json())
 ```

-If you run the `test.py` file, it will take the random question from `ground_truth_data.csv` and provide the answer.
+If you run the `test.py` file, it will take the random question in English from `ground_truth_data.csv` and provide the answer.

 ```bash
 python test.py